ejongepier/metabarcoding-qiime.github.io/source/_build/html/_sources/denoise.rst.txt

 This will create a special data object called an 'artifact' which is a zip archive with a '.qza' (QIIME zipped artifact) extension.
 Artifacts are the main file type used in QIIME2 analyses.
-In addition to the actual data, in this case your fastq.gz files, artifacts contain some metadata such as file format, relevant citations and the data provenance.
+In addition to the actual data, in this case the fastq.gz files, artifacts contain metadata such as file format, relevant citations and the data provenance.

-If you quickly want to see what sort of artifact you have run
+If you quickly want to see what sort of artifact it is, run

 .. code-block:: bash

    qiime tools peek prep/demux-seqs.qza

-From the demultiplexed artifact you can create an interactive summary of your sequences.
+From the demultiplexed artifact we can create an interactive summary of the sequences.
 This summary includes the number of sequences that were obtained per sample and the distribution of sequence quality scores at each position.

 .. code-block:: bash